dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 **`segmentation clause`** –

-Invalid for external tables, specifies how to distribute data for auto-projections of this table.
-Supply one of the following clauses: hash‑segmentation‑clause: Specifies to segment data evenly and distribute across cluster nodes.
-Vertica recommends segmenting large tables.
-Unsegmented‑clause: Specifies to create an unsegmented projection.
-If this clause is omitted, Vertica generates auto-projections with default hash segmentation.
+Invalid for external tables, specifies how to distribute data for `auto-projections` of this table.
+Supply one of the following clauses: `hash‑segmentation‑clause`: Specifies to segment data evenly and distribute across cluster nodes.
+Vertica recommends segmenting large tables. `Unsegmented‑clause`: Specifies to create an unsegmented projection.
+If this clause is omitted, Vertica generates `auto-projections` with default hash segmentation.

 Segmentation is further classified as: